The Department of Recreation and Leisure Studies is a division of the Faculty of Applied Health Sciences

 Program name change

-Effective September 1, 2016, the name of this major is changing from Tourism and Parks Management to Tourism Development.
-Website content for current students will reference the name Tourism and Parks Management until September 2016.
+Effective September 1, 2016, the name of this major changed from Tourism and Parks Management to Tourism Development.

 Possible career paths